JackFerg98/Laravel-Ticket-Challenge/ticket-challenge/README.md

 ## About

 This project is a Laravel-based application developed for a Laravel challenge for a job interview.
 It's sole purpose is for creating and processing tickets using dummy data periodically every 1 and 5 minutes respectively.
+The project has been setup using sail so that it can be run using docker.

 ## Instructions